IS DIE HARD REALLY A CHRISTMAS MOVIE?

 Scholars and historians have debated the question “Is Die Hard a Christmas Movie?” for centuries.
 Or at least during the last three decades since the movie was released.
 This is why readers have turned to me, your friendly neighborhood historian, to wrestle with this age-old question and help them resolve this dilemma.

 In this article, I will assemble ancient history, linguistic legerdemain, modern science, and contemporary film criticism to address this question.

 The debate has raged amongst the tragically online and is perennially in full bloom during the Christmas season on Twitter.
 The participants typically fall into two camps, the “Duh!” and the “Nuh-uh.”

-- There is book that came out last year: A Die Hard Christmas: The Illustrated Holiday Classic.
+- There is a book that came out last year: A Die Hard Christmas: The Illustrated Holiday Classic.
 I got a copy for Christmas.
 I was deeply moved.

 “What better way to celebrate the holiday spirit on the very first Christmas than watching John McClane take out a bunch of terrorists?”